 BAECE students work with COE faculty advisors to complete all requirements for certification and student teaching experiences in preparation for careers in early childhood education.
 Students are placed in practicum learning environments to enhance their understanding of children's development in language, literacy, mathematics, science, as well as social and physical development across the early childhood span.

 The degree is earned by completing 50 competency requirements and teaching licensure requirements.
 Competency requirements can be met by DePaul courses, equivalent transfer courses, and/or equivalent documented experience.
 All Education course grades must be C or better; course grades for SNL competencies must be C- or better.
 COE courses are offered at DePaul's Loop and Lincoln Park campuses, with some available online.
-SNL courses are available online and at the Loop, Naperville, Oak Forest, and O'Hare campuses.
+SNL courses are available online and at the Loop and O'Hare campuses.